Jason Mantzoukas: Early comedy

 Mantzoukas first began writing comedy sketches during his junior and senior years of high school for variety shows.
-He began performing short-form improvisational comedy (improv) as a part of the Otter Nonsense Players at Middlebury College and quickly became "obsessed" with improv as it used the same skill set as performing jazz.
+He began performing short-form improvisational comedy (improv) as a part of the Otter Nonsense Players at Middlebury College and became "obsessed" with improv as it used the same skill set as performing jazz.
 While performing with the Otters, Mantzoukas met and began learning and practicing long-form improv with fellow performers, Jessica St. Clair, Dan O'Brien, and Rodney Rothman.

 Upright Citizens Brigade

-Soon after moving to New York City in 1998, he began performing comedy regularly at the Upright Citizens Brigade Theater (UCB) and was taught by Amy Poehler.
-He was a member of the improv team "Mother," one of the UCB's earliest house teams.
-During his time at UCB, Mantzoukas worked in the computer graphics department at J.P.
-Morgan for over three years to "make ends meet."
+After moving to New York City in 1998, he began performing comedy regularly at the Upright Citizens Brigade Theater (UCB) and was taught by Amy Poehler.
+He was a member of the improv team "Mother", one of the UCB's earliest house teams.
+During his time at UCB, Mantzoukas worked in the computer graphics department at J. P. Morgan for over three years to "make ends meet."

-Mantzoukas and comedian Ed Herbstman performed as the comedy duo, "The Mantzoukas Brothers," for a number of years and were named the "Best Improv Duo" by Time Out New York magazine in 2006.
-Mantzoukas continued to write and perform as a duo with Jessica St. Clair appearing in the sketch show, "We Used to Go Out" and long-form improv show, "First Date."
-Together, he and St. Clair pitched a pilot to HBO (which was ultimately not picked up) and also earned a deal with Comedy Central.
-The two were often compared to the likes of Nichols and May and continue to collaborate and perform on the podcast, Womp It Up!.
-Mantzoukas would later go on to teach advanced improv classes at UCB.
+Mantzoukas and comedian Ed Herbstman performed as the comedy duo "The Mantzoukas Brothers" for a number of years and were named the "Best Improv Duo" by Time Out New York magazine in 2006.
+Mantzoukas continued to write and perform as a duo with Jessica St. Clair appearing in the sketch show, "We Used to Go Out" and long-form improv show, "First Date".
+Together, he and St. Clair pitched a pilot to HBO (which was ultimately not picked up) and earned a deal with Comedy Central.
+The two were compared to Nichols and May, and continue to collaborate and perform on the podcast Womp It Up!.
+Mantzoukas taught advanced improv classes at UCB.

 Television and film

-Mantzoukas has appeared in movies such as Baby Mama, I Hate Valentine's Day, The Dictator, and John Wick: Chapter 3 – Parabellum, and starred in The Long Dumb Road.
+Mantzoukas has appeared in the films Baby Mama, I Hate Valentine's Day, The Dictator, and John Wick: Chapter 3 – Parabellum, and starred in The Long Dumb Road.
 Mantzoukas has a main role in the Paramount+ comedy series No Activity, and has had recurring roles on The League as Rafi, Enlightened, Kroll Show, Parks and Recreation, Comedy Bang!
 Bang!, Transparent, Brooklyn Nine-Nine, I'm Sorry, and The Good Place.

-Mantzoukas has done extensive voice acting work, including main roles on the animated series Big Mouth, Close Enough, HouseBroken, and Star Trek: Prodigy.
+Mantzoukas has done voice acting work, including main roles on the animated series Big Mouth, Close Enough, HouseBroken, and Star Trek: Prodigy.
 In 2018, he replaced T.J.
 Miller as the voice of Mr. Mucus for the Mucinex commercials.
 In 2022, he was cast as Dionysus/Mr. D in the Disney+ adaptation of the book series Percy Jackson & the Olympians.

+In January 2025, Mantzoukas was announced as one of the contestants for the 19th series of Taskmaster, with Fatiha El-Ghorri, Mathew Baynton, Rosie Ramsey, and Stevie Martin.
+Mantzoukas is the first contestant of the show to not be based in the United Kingdom at the time of filming.